debenol1/covercard/README.md

 	Bus 003 Device 011: ID 072f:b100 Advanced Card Systems, Ltd ACR39U

 > [!NOTE]
-> If you can't detect the card terminal fix it before continuing
+> If you can't detect the card terminal fix it before proceeding

 ## Build
 Change to the PROJECT_FOLDER where the source code will be compiled: